cmartinezal/Super-Mario-Pyramids/README.md

 ## Prerequisites

-A compiler for C must be installed
+A compiler for C must be installed.
+Python 3 must be installed.

 ## Installation